-Semester 1, 2023 Commencement
+Semester 1, 2024 Commencement

 End of week 1 Submit a thesis timeline to your supervisor.
 End of week 3 Submit Human Ethics application if applicable.
-Friday 4 th August, 2023 A full draft of the thesis to be submitted to your supervisor by 5.00 p.m. or earlier.
-(Unless otherwise negotiated with your supervisor) The draft should be fully written, with footnotes and up-to-date bibliography.
-Supervisor, The supervisor will read and comment on this draft.
+Friday, 2 August 2024 (Unless otherwise negotiated with your supervisor) A full draft of the thesis to be submitted to your supervisor by 5.00 p.m.
+The draft should be fully written, with footnotes and up-to-date bibliography.
+The supervisor will read and comment on this draft.
 The supervisor is under no obligation to read drafts submitted later than this deadline.
 A supervisor is not required to read multiple drafts of a thesis.

-Friday 6 th October, 2023 The final submission date.
+Friday, 4 October 2024 The final submission date.
 An electronic copy must be submitted to the minor thesis subject's LMS page (Part 2 of the subject), via Turnitin on or before the due date.
 Please note that this is an examination date and unless there are exceptional circumstances, extensions will not be approved.